 Why Should You Link Google Analytics With Google Ads?

-If you’ve set up Google Analytics on your site, your Analytics account will already have an abundance of customers’ interaction data.
+If you’ve set up Google Analytics on your WordPress site, your Analytics account will already have an abundance of customers’ interaction data.
 If you want to make use of your Analytics data to better track the interaction of your customers you acquired through the ads campaign, you need to link your Analytics account with Google Ads.

 Some more benefits of linking Google Analytics with Google Ads are: